iconmaster5326/SpiritGuide/README.md

 # SpiritGuide

 An online database for the RPG [Dragon Spirits](https://store.steampowered.com/app/1074190/Dragon_Spirits/).
+This repository also contains, for a lack of a better location, tools for modding Dragon Spirits.

 ## Instructions